jgarcia45/code-refactor-challenge/README.md

 # HTML CSS Git Challenge: Code Refactor

 ## Description
 Our task for the Challenge is for us to modify code that was given to us.
 We must take the existing code and refactor it so that it will meet a set of standards or to implement new technology.
+The challenge focused on the aspect of web developement accessibility.
 The acceptance criteria were as followed.

 ## Acceptance Criteria:
 - Semantic HTML Elements